Transforming society: Using construction as a catalyst to deliver change

 We’re on the edge of a revolution in how we build – one that could help us transform our society, delivering more productive public services.With new construction technology and processes, we can build better hospitals, schools, offices and homes; and in turn create better outcomes for everyone.

-To do that, we need to change in mindset across the sector.
+To do that, we need a change in mindset across the sector.
 We need to focus on our end-users – the teachers, nurses and office workers – that actually use the buildings we design and build.

 The debate about modern methods of construction has become stagnated.
 We know that we should be able to deliver faster and cheaper construction.
 The question is – can we build better buildings?